• Main

 David Osit’s Predators asks fascinating questions about the popular TV show, To Catch a Predator, which acted as judge and jury in many cases.

-In addition, other well-received docs that debuted at Sundance include, Isabel Castro’s Selena y Los Dinos, Tadashi Nakamura’s Third Act, Seth & Peter Scriver’s Endless Cookie, Violet Du Feng’s The Dating Game, Khartoum (five directors), Nyle DiMarco & Davis Guggenheim’s Deaf President Now!, Sam Feder’s Heightened Scrutiny, Ahmir “Questlove” Thompson’s SLY LIVES! (aka The Burden of Black Genius) and Charles Shackleton’s Zodiac Killer Project, winner of the NEXT Innovator Prize.
+In addition, other well-received docs that debuted at Sundance include, Isabel Castro’s Selena y Los Dinos, Tadashi Nakamura’s Third Act, Seth & Peter Scriver’s Endless Cookie, Violet Du Feng’s The Dating Game, Khartoum (five directors), Nyle DiMarco & Davis Guggenheim’s Deaf President Now!, Sam Feder’s Heightened Scrutiny, Ahmir “Questlove” Thompson’s SLY LIVES! (aka The Burden of Black Genius) and Charlie Shackleton’s Zodiac Killer Project, winner of the NEXT Innovator Prize.

 It will be interesting to see if the 2025 Doc Feature Oscar category is, once again, chock full of Sundance titles.